dszakallas/kustomize-plugins/README.md

         - data.mykey
 ```

-### Fields
+### Fields (ResourceInjector)

-*   `spec.source.path`: The path to the Kustomize source directory to be rendered.
-This path is relative to the `kustomization.yaml` file that includes the plugin.
+- `spec.source.path`: The path to the Kustomize source directory to be rendered.
+This path is relative to the
+  `kustomization.yaml` file that includes the plugin.
-*   `spec.source.fieldPath`: Optionally specify a field in the YAML to project.
+- `spec.source.fieldPath`: Optionally specify a field in the YAML to project.
-*   `spec.targets`: A list of target selectors to identify where the rendered content should be injected.
+- `spec.targets`: A list of target selectors to identify where the rendered content should be injected.
-*   `spec.targets.select`: A selector to identify the target resources.
-It supports fields like `group`, `version`, `kind`, `name`, and `namespace`.
+- `spec.targets.select`: A selector to identify the target resources.
+It supports fields like `group`, `version`,
+  `kind`, `name`, and `namespace`.
-*   `spec.targets.fieldPaths`: A list of fields in the target resources where the rendered YAML should be injected.
-The content is injected as a string.
+- `spec.targets.fieldPaths`: A list of fields in the target resources where the rendered YAML should be injected.
+The
+  content is injected as a string.
-*   `spec.targets.options.create`: (Optional) A boolean that, if `true`, creates the specified field if it does not already exist in the target resource.
+- `spec.targets.options.create`: (Optional) A boolean that, if `true`, creates the specified field if it does not
+  already exist in the target resource.

-### Usage
+### Usage (ResourceInjector)

 To use the `ResourceInjector` plugin, you need to include it in your `kustomization.yaml` as a generator or transformer.